section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 ### Prerequisites
 If you don't have Python installed, download the [latest version of Python](https://www.python.org/downloads/) and install it.

-You can download a python-oriented code editor, most preferably [PyCharm](https://www.jetbrains.com/pycharm/download/) and install it.
+You can download a Python-oriented code editor, most preferably [PyCharm](https://www.jetbrains.com/pycharm/download/) and install it.

 ### What are widgets?
 Widgets are the building blocks of graphical user interface programming, and they are used to view data or solicit input from the user.
 See some examples of commonly used widgets below.